MacGillivray's prion

-MacGillivray's prion was formerly considered to be conspecific with Salvin's prion but is now considered to be a separate species based on a molecular phylogenetic analysis and a comparison of the bill morphologies that was published in 2022.
+MacGillivray's prion was formerly considered to be conspecific with Salvin's prion but is now considered to be a separate species based on molecular phylogenetic analysis and a comparison of the bill morphologies that was published in 2022.

+MacGillivray's prions moult for longer than other prion species.

+Their diet and foraging habits are generally unknown, but they are hypothesized to feed on small zooplankton.